cybercoder-naj/logestic/README.md

 1. Create a `Logestic` instance, optionally where you wish to log.
 2. Call `use` to tell `Logestic` the information you wish to use.
-3. Finally, create an `Elysia` instance on `custom` with the formating function.
+3. Finally, create an `Elysia` instance on `custom` with the formatting function.

 ```typescript
 // ./logger.ts